Assistant for Multi-Faith Programs

 Ambassador Young was a top aide to Dr. Martin Luther King, Jr. during the civil rights movement, was involved in its inception, and served as Vice-President of the Southern Christian Leadership Conference.
 He presently serves on the Board of the Dr. Martin Luther King, Jr. Center for Non-Violent Social Change.

-The Baccalaureate speaker for 2004 was Diana L. Eck, a professor of Comparative Religion and Indian Studies at Harvard Divinity School.
+The 2004 Baccalaureate service was held Saturday, June 12, at 3pm in Rollins Chapel.
+The speaker was Diana L. Eck, a professor of Comparative Religion and Indian Studies at Harvard Divinity School.
 The sermon, which was delivered at Rollins Chapel, is now available online in Microsoft Word format.